mongoid/mongo_session_store/README.md

 MongoSessionStore is a collection of Rails-compatible session stores for MongoMapper and Mongoid, but also included is a generic Mongo store that works with any (or no!)
 Mongo ODM.

-MongoSessionStore is tested [on Travis CI](https://travis-ci.org/brianhempel/mongo_session_store) against Ruby 1.8.7, 1.9.3, 2.0.0, and JRuby.
-As of this writing, it also works on Rubinius in 1.9.
+MongoSessionStore is tested [on Travis CI](https://travis-ci.org/brianhempel/mongo_session_store) against Ruby 1.9.3, 2.0.0, 2.1.1, JRuby, and Rubinius.

 If this gem doesn't work for you, you might next try [mongo_sessions](https://github.com/biilmann/mongo_sessions).

+See the [Changelog](#changelog) if you need support for an older version of Ruby, Rails, or Mongoid.

 ## Usage

-MongoSessionStore is compatible with Rails 3.1 and 3.2.
-(Use [version 3.0.6](https://rubygems.org/gems/mongo_session_store-rails3/versions/3.0.6) if you need Rails 3.0 support.)
+MongoSessionStore is compatible with Rails 3.1 through 4.1.

 In your Gemfile: